brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-05.md

 this, and mine sure as hell won't be one of them.
 Autman!
 I want you to contact every major paper and tell them the old bastard was attacked by Death Eaters, and we don't know what happened to him or Potter.
-Tell them the Ministry is posting a 1500 Schulich* reward for any information leading the safe recovery of Potter or Dumbledore or both.
+Tell them the Ministry is posting a 1500 Schulich\[^87-1] reward for any information leading the safe recovery of Potter or Dumbledore or both.
 I want it out by the morning post or it's your balls, Autman!"